HelloThereMatey/Bootleg_Macro/README.md

 - Correlation tool:
     - Look at rolling correlations between any two time series.
 - Central bank global money index "NetLiquiity":
     - Aggregated customizable index that shows the sum of the major central bank balance sheets.
 Included more elaborate index for the Fed (Net liquidity).
-Net liquidity metric formulation devised by 42 Macro, see info below.
+    - Option to add other data sources such as the Bank-term funding program (BTFP balance), Fed remittances and governments deficits.
-    - Compare this index with up to 5 comparison assets.
+    - Compare the liquidity index with up to 5 comparison assets.
 - Aggregated global M2 money supply index.
     - This takes M2 money supply data for the top 50 economies and aggregates.
 Check it out.